AtlasLogics/AtlasLogics/README.md

 A Computer Science Engineer fascinated by anything that concerns BOT and ANTIBOT protections or bypassing.

-Conspicuously intrested in Signal Theory, signals are the key to every problems.
+Conspicuously intrested in Signal Theory.

 # Projects